When you purchase property there are some one-off costs that you need to be prepared for, in addition to your Home Loan Deposit.

-If you aren't sure where to find a good conveyancer, you can ask your mortgage broker for a local referral, or check out our business partners for a professional we've tested first.
+If you aren't sure where to find a good conveyancer, you can ask your Home Lending Specialist for a local referral, or check out our business partners for a professional we've tested first.

 This is a start-up fee to establish your mortgage that is charged by the lender when your home loan is approved and the funds are released.
 It usually falls due for payment at settlement.

 If your ‘Loan to Value Ratio’ (LVR)is less than 80%, you will pay Lender’s Mortgage Insurance.

 Lender's Mortgage Insurance is a fee to protect the lender if you miss repayments and replaces the equity you would hold if you had a larger deposit.
 It allows to you buy the home before you've saved 20% of the property value.

 For more information on the Lender’s Mortgage Insurance, read on here.

 Getting a building inspection done before you make an offer for a property, whether it's an auction or a private treaty sale, can save you thousands of dollars down the track on repairs or renovations that might need to be done.